General Data Protection Regulation (GDPR) Privacy Statement of

 3. Overseas Transfers

-The IRS Group at this time does not transfer the information you provide to us to countries outside the European Economic Area ('EEA') for the purposes of providing you with work-finding services.
+The IRS Group does not transfer the information you provide to us to countries outside the European Economic Area ('EEA') for the purposes of providing you with work-finding services.
 The EEA comprises the EU member states plus Norway, Iceland and Liechtenstein.

 In the event we do need to transfer your data outside the EU/EEA we will only do so when we are adequately satisfied that the level of data protection, as required by that Country's laws, is at least to that which we adopt.